apache/hudi/rfc/rfc-60/rfc-60.md

 ### Future Work

-- Currently, we are only targeting Hudi `Data files` to be stored in federated storage format.
-However, Hudi also generates `Marker files` corresponding to each data file which sits under the Hudi metadata folder.
-It can still be a bottleneck as all the marker files will be stored under the table path prefix.
 - We need a tool to bootstrap existing Hudi table to switch to another storage strategy.
 - Partition-level storage strategy: Each partition can have its own storage strategy for users to have finer grasp on how data is stored.
 It would also make new storage strategies more accessible for